pldn/LDWizard-old/docs/design.md

 #### 4.2.2.a Setting a base IRI

-- *The user sets an correct baseIRI*
+- *The user sets a correct base IRI*
-  The baseIRI is stored in the ETL-configuration and will be applied to all selected columns
+  The base IRI is stored in the ETL-configuration and will be applied to all selected columns

-- *The user sets an incorrect baseIRI*
+- *The user sets an incorrect base IRI*
-  The baseIRI is validated and an error is returned to the user to set a correct baseIRI.
+  The base IRI is validated and an error is returned to the user to set a correct base IRI.

-#### 4.2.2.b Setting a vocabulary prefix
+#### 4.2.2.b Setting a class

-- *The user sets an correct prefix*
+- *The user enters a valid IRI.*
-  The prefix is stored in the ETL-configuration and will be applied to all selected columns.
+  The entered IRI is used as the class in the transformation.

-- *The user sets an incorrect prefix*
+- *The user enters an invalid IRI.*
-  The prefix is validated and an error is returned to the user to set a correct prefix.
+  The user is shown a warning that the input is not valid.

+- *The user removes the class IRI.*
+  The default class IRI is used in the transformation.

 #### 4.2.2.c Setting a key column

 - *The user selects a valid key column.*
-  The key column becomes part of the configuration.

-- *The user does not set an key column.*
-  Subject terms will be generated based on the row number and base IRI.
+  Subject terms will be generated based on the content of the cells that appear in that columns.

-- *The user removes the key column selection.*
+- *The user does not select an key column.*
-  The key column is not longer configured.
-Subject terms will be generated based on the row number and base IRI.
+  Subject terms will be generated based on the row number.

-- *The user selects a different column as the key column.*
-  The user is shown a warning that the subject column will be changed to the new column.

-- *The user sets a different column as a key/subject column.*
-  The old subject column is removed from the ETL-configuration and the new column is added as subject column to the ETL-configuration.

-#### 4.2.2.d Setting a class

-- *The user sets an allowed subject type.*
-  The subject type is stored in the ETL-configuration.

-- *The user removes the subject type.*
-  The user is shown a warning that it should set a subject type.
-The subject type is removed from the ETL-configuration.

-- *The user removes the class/type column selection.*
-  The subject type is removed from the ETL-configuration.

-#### 4.2.2.e Setting a predicate
+#### 4.2.2.d Setting a predicate

 - *The user sets a predicate IRI for a column.*
-  The predicate IRI is stored in the configuration.
+  The IRI is used as the property in the transformation.

 - *The user does not set a predicate for a column.*
-  A predicate IRI is constructed, based on the vocabulary prefix and the normalized header label, and added to the configuration.
+  A property is generated based on the base IRI and the column header label.

 - *The user sets the 'Skip column' option.*
-  The column will not be mapped to a predicate term and will not appear in the RDF export.
+  The column will not be mapped to a property and will not appear in the RDF export.  **See [#37](https://github.com/netwerk-digitaal-erfgoed/LDWizard/issues/37).**

-- *The user removes a previously set predicate.*
+- *The user removes a previously set predicate IRI.*
-  The previous predicate IRI is removed from the configuration and a predicate IRI is constructed, based on the vocabulary prefix and the normalized header label, and added to the configuration.
+  The configuration reverts to using a generated property, based on the base IRI and column header label.

-#### 4.2.2.f Setting a datatype IRI
+#### 4.2.2.e Setting a datatype IRI

 - *The user sets a datatype for a column.*
   The datatype IRI is stored in the configuration.